Pregabalin Abuse & Addiction Linked To Suicide

 Brief History of Gabapentinoid Drugs

 Gabapentin was first licensed for use in the UK in 1997.
 Pregabalin followed a few years later and was launched in the UK in 2004.
 Both gabapentinoids are now licensed to treat multiple conditions but were only originally licensed to treat seizure disorders such as epilepsy.

 Pregabalin is the most commonly prescribed of the two medicines as it has fewer side effects and is generally better tolerated.
-Originally, when gabapentinoids were first licensed to treat other conditions such as generalised anxiety disorder, neuropathic pain, fibromyalgia and neuralgia, they were thought to be less addictive than benzodiazepines and a suitable alternative to highly addictive opiate-based painkillers.
+Originally, when pregabalin was first licensed to treat other conditions such as generalised anxiety disorder, nerve pain, fibromyalgia and neuralgia, they were thought to be less addictive than benzodiazepines and a suitable alternative to highly addictive opiate-based painkillers.

 However, it has come to light over the years that pregabalin abuse and gabapentin abuse is more common and can cause dependence and addiction.
 Both drugs carry many side effects – extreme drowsiness being one of them.
 These side effects can impact on the patient’s daily ability to function.

 Today pregabalin and gabapentin have many off label uses including insomnia, social phobia, panic disorder, mania, bipolar disorder and alcohol withdrawal.
 This certainly explains the staggering increase in prescriptions issued for this particular class of medical drugs.

 In England in 2016, over 12 million prescriptions were issued and dispensed for gabapentinoid drugs.
 The Advisory Council on The Misuse of Drugs reported a 350% increase in the prescribing of pregabalin in the UK during the period of 2007 to 2012.